ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

 ![picture](pictures/Order_Warehouse_13_02.png)

+The same information is now available not only in the list of Work orders, but also inside the Warehouse Order.

+For example, in order to keep the worker informed about Who the client is (ToParty), Time for execution (@TFEX: V, which is a custom property value) and any important Notes (DocumentNotes), chain these fields into the string and the information will be on top row.

+The key value: Customer: {ToParty}, Time for execution: {@TFEX: V}, Important: {DocumentNotes}

 ### Behaviour in particular cases

 Here is the expected behavior of changing the order display format in certain cases: